-White Evangelicals Conflicted In Wake Of Roy Moore Accusations
+White Evangelicals Conflicted By Accusations Against Roy Moore

 "A lot of people are wondering, 'What do these crazy Christians believe?' and that just fed into a narrative," Stetzer told NPR.
 "Somebody's just gotta say, 'This is not what we believe.' "

-For some evangelical women who may be dealing with sexual harassment, the challenge presented by the accusations against Judge Moore is especially acute.
+For some evangelical women who may be dealing with sexual harassment, the challenge presented by the accusations against Moore is especially acute.

 "People who have had this type of trauma in the past are looking to see the reaction of the church," says Morgan Lee, who hosts a podcast for Christianity Today.
 "It's determining whether [the church] is something they can put their trust in, or [whether they] leave feeling more cynical.